An overview of Gerolsteiner Brunnen’s impressive history - from its humble beginnings in 1888 to a global leadership today.

 With the introduction of Gerolsteiner Fit, Gerolsteiner closes the gap between flavoured waters and spritzers.

-Gerolsteiner meets consumer demand for on-the-go and bulk packaging and expands its non-reusable bottle portfolio with new bottle sizes, from 0.5 to 1.5 litres.
+Gerolsteiner meets consumer demand for on-the-go and bulk packaging and expands its non-reusable bottle portfolio with new bottle sizes, from 0.5 to 1.5 liters.

 By introducing Gerolsteiner Moment, Gerolsteiner Naturell plus Frucht and Gerolsteiner Sport, Gerolsteiner offers even more variety for every drinking occasion.

 Gerolsteiner Linée enters the spotlight.
 This vitality beverage is carbonated and comes in three fruit varieties.
-It is available in a new 0.75 litre PET non-reusable container.
+It is available in a new 0.75 liter PET non-reusable container.

 Gerolsteiner Stille Quelle (still spring), which has a reduced carbonic acid, is renamed Gerolsteiner Medium.